|Estonia, Tallinn and Tartu

 More information here: www.taltech.ee/apply

-Bachelor’s degree or equivalent in IT, ICT or Economics (degree in other field is accepted only if the candidate has at least 1 year work experience in IT).
+Bachelor’s degree or equivalent in IT or ICT (degree in other field is accepted only if the candidate has at least 1-year work experience in IT).

 The entry qualification documents are accepted in the following languages: English / Estonian.